HannaMeyer/MEE_AOA/README.md

 * The case study described in the paper can be reproduced using the "CaseStudy.Rmd" in the src folder.
 The results using different case study settings can be found in figures/caseStudyExamples.

-* "Concept_figures.R" creates the conceptual figures used in the paper.
+* "Concept_figures.Rmd" creates the conceptual figures used in the paper.

 * "CaseStudyScenarios.R" was used to compare the DI and AOA for different scenarios of response variable, sample size and random seed.
 The script was run on a HPC system.